weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/classes/Post
 ```

-The parameters mentioned above can be combined with each other.
+The parameters mentioned above can be combined.

 ### Regex Queries